 Fact: The metering system FreeState has elected to install utilizes power line carrier communications as opposed to the wireless radio technology.

-FreeState’s AMI System uses power-line carrier (PLC) for communications.
+FreeState’s AMI System uses a power-line carrier (PLC) for communications.
 This system uses the existing power lines to transmit readings from meters to the substation.
 From the substation, the information is transported back to FreeState’s office for processing.
-The AMI system generates its signals on the fundamental frequency of the powerline, with modulation occurring at the zero crossing of the normal power waveform.
+The AMI system generates its signals on the fundamental frequency of the powerline, with modulation occurring at the zero crossings of the normal power waveform.
 The meters do not signal on their own.
 They only signal when data is requested by the utility.

-The transponders are typically on four times a day, and for less than eight seconds per transmission.
+The transponders are typically four times a day, and for less than eight seconds per transmission.
 Even when transmitting, the amount of EMF produces is a fraction of the exposure of many common electrical devices.
 For example, the emissions produced by our system are less than you would get sitting one foot in front of a flat screen television in your home.